pragyanatvade/nerdsden-backup/content/posts/2019-01-01_how-to-design-software-that-you-can-be-proud-of/index.md

 tags: Software Development,Software Deign, Good Practices
 cover: cover.png
 author: Pragyan Tripathi
-summary: Software development is a complex process.
-In this article, I will talk about the reasons and practices developers follow which leads to the un-manageable and crapy software systems.
-Also, we will learn how to mitigate those complexities to build scalable, reliable, and flexible software applications.
+summary: Ever wondered why software development is so complex?
+In this article, I am talking about the reasons and practices developers follow which leads to the un-manageable and crapy software systems.
+We will also learn how to mitigate those complexities to build scalable, reliable, and flexible software applications.
 slug: how-to-design-software-that-you-can-be-proud-of
 published: 2019-01-01
 modified: 2019-01-01